 - Improve ability to engage in critical thinking through significant class participation.

-The Study Abroad Center will direct enroll participants in the course during the fall semester.
+The Study Abroad Center will enroll participants in the course in November.
+This course is a first-half spring 2021 semester course and will count towards a participant's spring course load.
 Please contact the program's course leader for more information on academic requirements.

 To view course syllabus, click HERE

 - In order to receive Capstone credit, program participants must have completed 60 credits hours prior to the program's course start date (i.e. be of Junior standing).
 Students who participate in capstone programs without meeting the credit hour prerequisite will receive elective credit.
 In this instance, students should consult with their academic advisor(s) regarding how the elective credit fits into their specific plans of study.

 - Students attending colleges and universities other than UNI are welcome to participate in this program.
 If you are not currently a UNI student, but would like to participate in this program, please contact the UNI Study Abroad Center prior to starting your program application.

 - Capstone courses cannot be repeated.
 If you have previously taken this capstone course, please contact the UNI Study Abroad Center prior to starting your program application.

 Virtual class meetings Monday through Friday, 9 am to Noon, starting Monday, January 4, 2021 and ending Friday, January 15, 2021.